-Gift Certificates: What better way to surprise that hard-to-buy-for chef in the family or that friend who loves to cook...than with an HEC culinary class gift certificate.
+Gift Certificates: What better way to surprise that hard-to-buy-for chef in the family or that friend who loves to cook than with a Higher Education Center culinary class gift certificate.
 Our culinary classes are both fun and educational and promise to leave you hungry for learning more!
 Certificates can be purchased by phone and mailed directly to you or the recipient.
 276 619-4300

 Basic Knife Skills

 Jennifer Raichlin, Healing Meals